 As my three students Nadia, Carolina and Teresa will tell you, my princess drawings are "the goodest in the world."
 (Ah, from the mouth of babes!)

 On this page, you will find an easy tutorial about how to draw a princess step by step for children.
-My princesses have a simple design, but are pretty, easy to colour, and most importantly, fast to draw.
-Along with the tutorial, I have also included a couple of free princess colouring pages which you can print off and give to your girls to colour!
+My princesses have a simple design but are pretty, easy to colour, and most importantly, fast to draw.
+Along with the tutorial, I have also included a couple of free princess colouring pages that you can print off and give to your students to colour!
 There is also a helpful video tutorial you can follow if you'd like to see me go through the steps of drawing a princess.

 On this note, I'd say it's about time we stopped reading and started drawing.
 Got your pens ready?
 Let's create a beautiful princess!

 To start your one-minute princess, draw a three-quarter oval for the face as shown in the picture to your right.
 Follow up by drawing two round ovals for the eyes, a small pointy nose, and a smiling mouth.
-Be sure to include the "smile lines" at each side of the mouth - my girls complain if I forget to draw them in!
+Be sure to include the "smile lines" at each side of the mouth—my little ones complain if I forget to draw them in!

 Continue to fill in the details of the face by drawing in the eyelids, each complete with two eyelashes.
 You should now have a pretty little face looking back at you.

 For me, the hair is the most entertaining part of drawing a princess.
 In this case, our princess has long, straight hair.
-To create her hair, simply draw 3-4 flowing lines sprouting out of her head and fringe.
+To create her hair, simply draw three to four flowing lines sprouting out of her head and fringe.

-Obviously, not all girls will want a princess with long, straight hair.
+Obviously, not all children will want a princess with long, straight hair.
 More often than not, they will want a princess in their own image, which means you may be asked to draw short curly hair, pigtails, ponytails, buns or various other styles.
-To see examples of other popular hairstyles, have a look at the thumbnails below!

 Now it's time to sketch in the neck, shoulders and crown!